decasia/digital-cultures-2017/syllabus.md

 There will be **two short papers** in the class, due February 21st and April 1st.
 These papers will ask you to write about a topic of your choosing while using the concepts we have talked about in class.
 I will provide more details on these papers as we move through the course.

-Each student will be assigned randomly to a **research group**.
+Each student will be assigned randomly to a **research group** in Week 2.
 Each group will be responsible for a number of different tasks, including commenting on each other's papers and scrapbooks, doing a little bit of collaborative research, and giving class presentations on the readings.
-Each group will present
- 2-3 times during the semester.
+Each group will present 2-3 times during the semester.

 Your **group presentations** should do two things: (1) summarize the main ideas and argument of the readings and (2) ask a few questions about the readings that you think would be interesting to talk about in class.
 The presentations should be short — say 5-10 minutes long.